max-legrand/flint/readme.md

 Flint is a task runner and file watcher built with Zig.
 Users provide a `flint.zon` file which defines the tasks to run and the files to watch.

+## Dependencies

+flint currently depends on fswatch to handle file watching.
+This is the only dependency.

+## Usage

 Example `flint.zon` file:

 ```zig